EdwardSchaefer/Neighborhood-Map/README.md

 			attribute/value pairs to an empty string
 		*Changed logic of filter function to return results which match first/last name or address
+		*Modified dataFilter for images to be more rigorous by defining image and it's attributes